pydantic/logfire/docs/guides/advanced/06_direct_database_connections.md

 # Direct Database Connections

-The Logfire platform allows you to connect and run SQL queries against your data using PostgreSQL syntax.
+The **Logfire** platform allows you to connect and run SQL queries against your data using PostgreSQL syntax.

 By doing this, you can connect your existing tools such as Grafana, Metabase, Superset, or anything else with support for querying PostgreSQL sources.

 ## Generating credentials

-To connect, you'll first need to generate generate Database Credentials from your project page at `https://logfire.pydantic.dev/<organization>/<project>/settings/database-credentials`
+To connect, you'll first need to generate generate database credentials from your project page at `https://logfire.pydantic.dev/<organization>/<project>/settings/database-credentials`

 ![Creating database credentials](../../images/guide/direct-connect-credentials.png)